abhinavbibek/deakin_research_attack2/README.md

 | **Attack Success Rate (ASR)** | 97.73% | **97.99%** | **+0.26%** |
 | **Clean Accuracy (BA)** | 94.77% | 94.39% | -0.38% |

-**Verdict**: We successfully replicated the attack on CIFAR-10, achieving an ASR slightly higher than the paper while maintaining comparable clean accuracy.

 ### 2. CelebA
 | Metric | Paper Reported | Our Result | Difference |